Hansh532/chess/README.md

 - Have a light breakfast

 ## Reflexology
-Push on your big toes they have reflexology points connected to the brain, you need soft shoes for this.
+Push on your big toes while playing they have reflexology points connected to the brain, you need soft shoes for this.